This Chart of the Month shows who holds UK government debt.

-Low bond yields have allowed the government to borrow at historically low levels.
+Low bond yields reduced the cost of government borrowing to historically low levels.
 Any increases in government debt are not necessarily a cause for concern, as long as a large proportion of it remains with the Bank of England.
 This helps to keep the bond yield low and stop debt repayments from overwhelming government finances.

 However, this has also made UK bonds less attractive to risk-taking investors who seek higher returns.
 This may explain why the proportion of debt held by insurance companies or pension funds has decreased in the past decade.

 Recent shocks to the UK economy have had dramatic effects on the ownership of UK government bonds.
 With debt at an all-time high, we are only beginning to adapt to a new normal.

 We leave you with today’s Question of the Month:

 “How might the ownership of UK debt change in the future, and what economic effects might this have?”